JackSzwergold/Writing/memories/The Time I Shoplifted from Speedway Drugs.md

 “You never went in to the store that way?” he asked and I shook my head “No…”

-“Look, you can go into the store in the front and then shove stuff under your shirt and leave that way,” he said looking at me with this “You know what I mean?” look on his face.
+“Look, you can go into the store in the front and then shove stuff under your shirt and leave this way,” he said looking at me with this “You know what I mean?” look on his face.

 I knew what he meant.
-But that was stealing and that was wrong so I asked, “But that’s stealing?” and he responded, “So what?” with a confident shrug.
+But that was stealing and that was wrong so I asked, “But that’s stealing?” and he responded, “So what?” with an ambivalent shrug.

 We were both kids and I guess this was my introduction to shoplifting.
 So I asked, “What if I get caught?
 I don’t want to get in trouble.